Austin Swift

-Austin Kingsley Swift (born March 11, 1992) is an American music executive, producer, and former actor who has appeared in films such as Live by Night and I.T. (both 2016).
+Austin Kingsley Swift (born March 11, 1992) is an American music executive, producer, and actor who has appeared in films such as Live by Night and I.T. (both 2016).
 The younger brother of singer-songwriter Taylor Swift, he has appeared in and produced several of her music videos, and manages elements of her music licensing for multimedia uses.

 Swift was born in West Reading, Pennsylvania.
 He graduated from the University of Notre Dame in 2015, studying film and acting in plays.
-He interned at Lionsgate and made his film debut in the 2016 thriller I.T.
+Swift interned at Lionsgate and made his film debut in the 2016 thriller I.T.
 Swift has appeared in various films and TV shows, including Embeds, Still the King, Cover Versions, Braking for Whales, and We Summon the Darkness.